-The recent news that diclofenac, like other nonsteroidal anti-inflammatory drugs (NSAIDs), can make people more susceptible to cardiovascular complications is disturbing.
-It is not particularly surprising, however.
+People with sore joints face a terrible dilemma.
+Pain interferes with quality of life.
+On the other hand, medications like diclofenac and other nonsteroidal anti-inflammatory drugs (NSAIDs) can make people more susceptible to cardiovascular complications.
 Scientists have known for years that these drugs can increase the chance that a person will have a dangerous blood clot that could trigger a heart attack or a stroke.
 People taking NSAIDs are also at risk for serious gastrointestinal hemorrhages.
 As a result, many arthritis sufferers are searching for safer alternatives.
 Could a simple remedy like Certo and grape juice offer any relief?
+Does it have down sides?

 Certo and Grape Juice for Knee Pain: